Zhuravl/Watering_station/README.md

    "WATERING: -00:11" - Normal mode.
 It is watering right now.
 And will continue for 11 minutes;

    "*FORSE WATERING*" - Normal mode.
-It is forse watering active;
+It is force watering active;

    "< W.DURATION 1 >" - Configuration mode.
 Changing the duration of the first watering.